ramakrishnajoshi/NoSaveChat/docs/static-code-analysis.md

 This document provides information on how to use the code quality tools integrated in this project: Ktlint and Detekt.

+## What's the need for using Both Detekt and Ktlint?

+You don't strictly need both, but they have different primary focuses, and using them together (or choosing Detekt carefully) covers more ground effectively.

+* **Ktlint's Primary Focus:** Formatting & Style
+* **Detekt's Primary Focus:** Code Smells, Complexity, Potential Bugs & More

 ## Code Quality Tools

 This project uses two complementary code quality tools to ensure consistent code style and identify potential issues: